Skip to main content

 LEXINGTON, Ky.
 (Feb.
 1, 2022) — The University of Kentucky is home to decades of rich Black history.
 To celebrate that history and to reflect on all the contributions Black Americans have made since this country’s conception, the Martin Luther King Center, along with units across campus, will celebrate Black History Month with a series of virtual and in-person events and programs throughout February.

 “This month is an opportunity to commemorate the lives, struggles and achievements of Black Americans,” said UK President Eli Capilouto.
 “We are today’s University of Kentucky because of the remarkable Black alumni who pushed open our doors and paved a path for those who would follow.
-I am excited to see our community carry on this legacy and come
+I am excited to see our community

 By MiKayla Carter